microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 This extension enables integration of ServiceNow Change Management with Azure Pipelines.
 It includes
 - A [release gate](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/approvals/gates?view=vsts) to hold the pipeline till the change management process signals implementation for a change request.
-You can create a new request for every deployment or use an existing change request.
+You can create a new change request for every deployment or use an existing change request.
 - An agentless task to update a change request during the deployment process.
 It is typically used as the last task in the stage.

 The deployment process in Azure Pipelines helps automate the deployment and complement the controls offered by ServiceNow.